dokester/BayesicFitting/docs/Dimensions.md

 values for both &alpha; (more starting points) and w (more forward movement), we choose values for &alpha; = 0.1 and w = 0.2.

+This value of &alpha; does not translate directly via equation 7 in a value for f, the avoidance radius, for two reasons.
+Firstly because the problem here does not have a spherical allowed space, and secondly because logL<sub>max</sub> is the maximum value in the ensemble and
+<em>always</em> lower than the global maximum likelihood value.
+The value found for &alpha; is a heuristic one which helps fixing the problem of starting points too close to the [edge](#edge).

 #### Chord engine.

 In figure 11 we show in two panels, the performance of all engines,